wordplayer/Parallelize/README.md

 # Parallelize
-Applying parallel computing to speed up the solution to a real-world problem
+Utilizes C++, CUDA, and OpenMP to signifcantly speed up K-means initialized with K-means++.
+Trained and tested on the MNIST dataset.